royel21/LearningGamesInCpp/README.md

-# A Repository Created while learning to make cross platform c++ App for Android, Web and Windows
+# A Repository Created while learning to make cross platform c++ Games

-this repo is about making game with opengl 3.3 and webgl 2.0 using c++ and emscripten for web compile using makefile.
+this repo is about making game with opengl 3.3 and webgl 2.0 using c++ and emscripten for web